mighty-gerbils/gerbil/README.md

 # Epilogue

-Gerbil had been my private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
+Gerbil had been my (vyzo) private Scheme for many years, evolved out of a set of common macros that i used across different implementations and eventually a full-blown PLT macro language.
 As such I have had multiple backends that supported the Gerbil dialect, but I have